energyinpython/crispyn/README.md

 # crispyn
 CRIteria Significance determining in PYthoN - The Python 3 Library for determining criteria weights for MCDA methods.

-This library provides 11 objective criteria weighting methods and a Stochastic Multicriteria Acceptability Analysis Method (SMAA) that does not require criteria weights.
+This library provides 15 criteria weighting methods: 11 objective, 4 subjective and a Stochastic Multicriteria Acceptability Analysis Method (SMAA) that does not require criteria weights.

 ## Installation